CIRSS/cs598-data-curation/assistantships.md

 This class is currently offered only in the Fall semester to students in the Online MCS-DS program via Coursera.
 The TA hiring process typically begins in April.

-Teaching assistantship positions are available to students in programs designated as [reimbursable](https://grad.illinois.edu/handbook/program-tuition-waiver-designations).
-These are 50% appointments.
+Teaching assistantship positions (50% appointments) are available to students in programs designated as [reimbursable](https://grad.illinois.edu/handbook/program-tuition-waiver-designations).
 In the past, most TAs have come from on-campus Computer Science, Statistics, and iSchool degree programs.
 Online MCS-DS students are encouraged to apply. iSchool MSIM students are not eligible for TA positions.

 ## Primary responsibilities
 * Student support via online office hours and Campuswire